Premier League Player of the Season: Winners

+Bruno Fernandes is the current holder of the award for the 2025–26 season.

 Alan Shearer won the inaugural Premier League Player of the Season in 1995.

 Peter Schmeichel, the 1996 winner, is the only goalkeeper to win the award.

 Cristiano Ronaldo, the 2007 and 2008 recipient, won his latter award alongside the FIFA World Player of the Year.

 Luis Suárez, the 2014 recipient of the award, is one of four different players to win the European Golden Shoe alongside the Player of the Season award.